stevejgordon/ProgNetWorkshop2019/README.md

 This workshop covers some quite advanced topics so a level of C# and .NET experience is required.
 The high-performance topics themselves will be covered from a beginner level so there is no need for prior knowledge of benchmarking, `Span<T>` etc.

-If you've previously seen my talk 'Turbocharged: Writing High-Performance C# and .NET Code' then the themes and some of the content overlap.
+If you've previously seen my talk 'Turbocharged: Writing High-Performance C# and .NET Code' then the themes and a reasonable amount of the content overlap.
 This dives deeper into some of the topics and includes more demos and some practical activites.

 ## Repository Structure